 The collaborative process is based on reaching consensus on proposed PM&E Measures within the specified timeframe identified in the FERC–approved Revised Relicensing Process Schedule for the MFP.

 If collaborative agreement is reached on a comprehensive package of proposed PM&E Measures by the Plenary, then the Licensee will file a Draft License Application in October 2010 with FERC that incorporates the proposed PM&E Measures and associated Rationale Statements into the recommended preferred alternative.
 The Draft License Application will accurately identify the process used and Plenary participants involved in obtaining consensus on the proposed PM&E Measures.
-A similar approach was used in documenting Relicensing Participant consensus on the Proposed Technical Study Plans included in the PAD.

 As previously noted, it is the goal of the Licensee to reach agreement on proposed PM&E Measures with all Relicensing Participants prior to submittal of a Draft License Application in October 2010.
 If consensus is not reached, then the Licensee will file a Draft License Application with FERC that includes a preferred alternative that identifies new PM&E Measures proposed by the Licensee.
 The Licensee’s preferred alternative in the Draft Application may include those PM&E Measures that were tentatively agreed upon by the Licensee and the other Relicensing Participants, as well as, the Licensee’s proposal for those PM&E Measures that were not collaboratively agreed upon by the Relicensing Participants.
-Until a Comprehensive Collaborative Agreement is reached, the Licensee will not characterize these as tentative agreements without the agreement of Relicensing Participants.
+Until a Comprehensive Collaborative Agreement is reached, neither the Licensee nor the Relicensing Participants will characterize PM&E Measuresas tentative agreements in any filing with FERC without the agreement of Relicensing Participants.

 If a Comprehensive Collaborative Agreement has not been reached at the time the Draft or Final License Application is filed, the Licensee will continue to attempt to reach collaborative agreement with Relicensing Participants.